What is a Deposition in Law or Court?

 Note the following colossal blunders Justin Bieber made during this 6:24 minute video (TMZ edited clips out of time order).

 If anyone acts like this at a deposition, they can kill their case, but if you’re a celebrity, you can hurt your career at the same time, especially if your case becomes a disaster.
-If you’re a celebrity injured in an accident in New York, take a look at how we can protect celebrity confidentiality.
+If you’re a celebrity injured in an accident in New York, look at how we can protect celebrity confidentiality.

 What Justin Bieber Did Wrong at His Deposition